History of St. Michael’s

-The intervening years have seen the members of St. Michael’s work hard to reverse that decline but with little numerical success.
+The intervening years have seen the members of St. Michael’s work hard to reverse its decline but with little numerical success.
+At the same time, St Michael’s has remained a vibrant congregation.
+Here is a video from its 50th anniversary in 1998 which includes photos from the founding of the congregation.
 As Concordia University and the neighborhood changed, the original mission of the congregation also was forced to change from being focused on the faculty, staff, and students at a small Lutheran college.
 That was dramatically brought home by the closure of Concordia University in 2020.
 We continue to benefit from Concordia’s proximity and our long relationship with the university.
 Our organist retired as the CU music director.
 Several members of the congregation are either former faculty/staff or are the children of faculty/staff of the university, but we also are eager to see what the coming years will bring.